 The Uk Daylighting Standard - Education Funding Agency (EFA) Daylight Design Guide contains guidance on lighting design and daylight modeling for schools. covetool can be used to show the daylight level compliance using Spatial Daylight Autonomy (sDA) metric.
 Read more.

 BREEAM (Building Research Establishment Environmental Assessment Method) is a sustainability assessment method and methodology of choice in UK.
 Covetool's daylighting tool can be used to assess various parameters within BREEAM under various categories including HEA 01 (Health and Wellbeing for Visual Comfort) category.
 Read more about it here.

 Carbon emissions are calculated using carbon emissions factors local to your State, Province, or Country.
-These factors are applied to the electricity usage of the project and a constant value is used against the natural gas usage.
-Emissions factors for natural gas are sourced from UK Government – Defra/BEIS 2019 Report, which includes combined Generation + Transmission & Distribution factors.
+These factors are applied to the electricity usage of the project and a constant value is used against gas usage.
+Emissions factors for gas are sourced from UK Government – Defra/BEIS 2019 Report, which includes combined Generation + Transmission & Distribution factors.